Detained Saudi women’s rights activists brought to court

 #ReadLocal

+It wasn't clear if those brought to court appeared in separate or joint hearings.

+Amnesty International said those brought to court included Aziza al-Yousef, Loujain al-Hathloul and Eman al-Nafjan, who are seen as icons of the women's rights movement in Saudi Arabia.
+The government previously has accused them of national security crimes, including working with "foreign entities" to harm the interests of the kingdom.
+State-backed papers ran blood-red headlines declaring them "traitors" months before Wednesday's hearing.

-Al-Hathloul's brother, Walid, as well as Amnesty, said their court appearance was moved to a criminal court from one specialized for terrorism cases.
+Al-Hathloul's brother, Walid, as well as Amnesty, said their court appearance was moved to a criminal court from one specialized in terrorism cases.
+It wasn't immediately clear if that meant they faced lesser charges.

-Amnesty's Samah Hadid said it was "quite concerning that they are likely to be charged for simply defending women's rights."
+"It is quite concerning that they are likely to be charged for simply defending women's rights," Amnesty International's Samah Hadid told the AP.

-The group has previously said several detainees have been beaten and tortured during interrogations.
+Several people with knowledge of their arrest have told the AP that some of the women have been subjected to caning, electrocution and sexual assault.
+All spoke on condition of anonymity for fear of reprisal and to protect personal details about the detainees.
+A Saudi deputy prosecutor has reportedly denied those detained have been tortured.

 Comments